dtalet/sentia/README.md

 -	*initiative-value-list.json*	(the json values for both initiatives).
 -	*start.bat* (optional)	(a Windows batch file to trigger the deployment).

-Deployment can be launched executing in an elevated powershell console with administrator rights: *.\deploy.ps1* <subscriptionID>
+Deployment can be launched executing in an elevated powershell console with administrator rights:

+		.\deploy.ps1 <subscriptionID>

-Also it can be triggered from a Windows admin command prompt: *start.bat*
+Also it can be triggered from a Windows admin command prompt:

+		start.bat (previosly modified to include <subscriptionID>)

 ## Files description. ##